Hadi7546/hadi7546.github.io/content/about.md

 +++
-title = ""
+title = "about"
 date = "2023-22-09"
 aliases = ["about-me","about"]
 [ author ]
   name = "Hadi Azarnasab"
 +++

-# Who am I?
+# who am i?
-A difficult question for which I do not have an answer until now.
+a difficult question for which i don't have an answer until now. but:
+16-year-old. student. developer.
+interested in physics, math, astronomy, philosophy, ai/ml, open-source, linux, rock, and chess. learning to research, rust, cp, kernel, and network. i use arch and nvim btw!